 You will study film as a form of art, making critical commentaries and constructing your own practical explorations of film art.
 You will develop knowledge of how to read and interpret film, from the silent era through to classic Hollywood, film noir and realism.
 You will learn specialist terminology to explore narrative structure, genre and style.
-The exams consider different periods and movements in film history, including British and American film.
+The exams consider different periods and movements in film history, including British and American script for your coursework in Y12; you will film it in Y13.